Superellipse: History

 The general Cartesian notation of the form comes from the French mathematician Gabriel Lamé (1795–1870), who generalized the equation for the ellipse.

 Hermann Zapf's typeface Melior, published in 1952, uses superellipses for letters such as o.
 Thirty years later Donald Knuth would build the ability to choose between true ellipses and superellipses (both approximated by cubic splines) into his Computer Modern type family.

 The superellipse was named by the Danish poet and scientist Piet Hein (1905–1996) though he did not discover it as it is sometimes claimed.
 In 1959, city planners in Stockholm, Sweden announced a design challenge for a roundabout in their city square Sergels Torg.
 Piet Hein's winning proposal was based on a superellipse with n = 2.5 and a/b = 6/5.
 As he explained it:

-Man is the animal that draws lines which he himself then stumbles over.
-In the whole pattern of civilization there have been two tendencies, one toward straight lines and rectangular patterns and one toward circular lines.
-There are reasons, mechanical and psychological, for both tendencies.
-Things made with straight lines fit well together and save space.
-And we can move easily — physically or mentally — around things made with round lines.
-But we are in a straitjacket, having to accept one or the other, when often some intermediate form would be better.
-To draw something freehand — such as the patchwork traffic circle they tried in Stockholm — will not do.
-It isn't fixed, isn't definite like a circle or square.
-You don't know what it is.
-It isn't esthetically satisfying.
-The super-ellipse solved the problem.
-It is neither round nor rectangular, but in between.
-Yet it is fixed, it is definite — it has a unity.

 Sergels Torg was completed in 1967.
 Meanwhile, Piet Hein went on to use the superellipse in other artifacts, such as beds, dishes, tables, etc. By rotating a superellipse around the longest axis, he created the superegg, a solid egg-like shape that could stand upright on a flat surface, and was marketed as a novelty toy.

 In 1968, when negotiators in Paris for the Vietnam War could not agree on the shape of the negotiating table, Balinski, Kieron Underwood and Holt suggested a superelliptical table in a letter to the New York Times.
 The superellipse was used for the shape of the 1968 Azteca Olympic Stadium, in Mexico City.

+The second floor of the original World Trade Center in New York City consisted of a large, superellipse-shaped overhanging balcony.

 Waldo R. Tobler developed a map projection, the Tobler hyperelliptical projection, published in 1973, in which the meridians are arcs of superellipses.

 The logo for news company The Local consists of a tilted superellipse matching the proportions of Sergels Torg.
 Three connected superellipses are used in the logo of the Pittsburgh Steelers.

 In computing, mobile operating system iOS uses a superellipse curve for app icons, replacing the rounded corners style used up to version 6.